merlinthemagic/MTS/README.md

 1) Composer Install.
 This assumes you have composer installed already.
-Issue command "composer require merlinthemagic/mts" to make it part of your requirements
+Issue command "composer require merlinthemagic/mts" (dev version) to make it part of your requirements

 2) Manual Install:
 Download MTS from GitHub and upload the MTS directory to a location on your server. i.e. C:\inet\wwwroot\tools\.